Tornado outbreak of March 14–16, 2025: Fifty-Six–Larkin–Ravenden Springs, Arkansas/Fairdealing, Missouri

 The tornado abruptly intensified to low-end EF4 intensity northwest of Larkin.
 A well-built home was destroyed and swept away at 170 mph, leaving an extensive debris field downstream.
 A vehicle nearby was lofted and thrown into a pond behind the property.
 The tornado quickly weakened to low-end EF2 intensity as it crossed Larkin Road.
 A small home experienced a collapse of its exterior walls, and a couple of outbuildings were destroyed.
-After the slight weakening, the tornado rapidly intensified to EF4 strength.
-A well-anchored two-story home was demolished and swept away, with the main level floor still attached to the foundation.
+After the slight weakening, the tornado rapidly intensified to EF4 strength yet again.
+A well-anchored two-story farm home was demolished and swept away, with the main level floor still attached to the foundation.
 The double-doored garage and a large covered porch likely contributed to the home collapsing as they faced the south side of the home, where the tornadic winds and the storm motion were hitting the most.
 An outbuilding sustained major roof damage, and a nearby metal building was severely damaged, with most of its internal structure intact.
 The tornado continued tracking through rural areas, severely damaging another home and a metal building along Ebi Quarry Lane.
 Passing through areas south of Franklin, the tornado strengthened to low-end EF4 intensity for the third time.
 A home along Easy K Road was completely destroyed.
 Trees nearby were debarked, several vehicles were heavily damaged, and a nearby metal shop building was also completely demolished.
 Two residents of the home survived but were severely injured.

+A mobile home completely swept away at low-end EF3 intensity.
+A surveyor noted that the location of debris is unknown.

 The tornado then moved into Sharp County and crossed US 167/AR 56 south of Ash Flat at mid-range EF2 intensity, inflicting significant damage to a home and demolishing an outbuilding.
 Along US 167, a well-anchored outbuilding was blown off sideways, multiple trees were snapped and uprooted, several homes sustained moderate damage, and a camper trailer was demolished.
 Along the intersection of Game Reserve Road and Liberty Hill Road, the tornado strengthened to high-end EF2 intensity.
 A home was shifted off its foundation, with nearby trees being snapped and uprooted.
 The tornado moved northeastward and crossed US 412/US 62/US 63, destroying outbuildings and pushing a house off its foundation.
 The tornado continued to damage trees and outbuildings before moving into Randolph County and striking Ravenden Springs as it moved along AR 90, where more trees were snapped or uprooted.
 East of the town, more trees, along with a couple of homes, were damaged.
 The tornado then crossed the Eleven Point River and AR 93 south of Dalton, continuing to cause mainly tree damage.
 It then passed near Hamil as it reached its peak intensity along AR 231, damaging several structures and destroying many outbuildings and a home.
 The tornado then continued northeastward and crossed AR 251 between Warm Springs and Palestine uprooting and snapping many trees, while also damaging or destroying more outbuildings and a mobile home.